Accessing inaccessible information via quantum indistinguishability: Informal presentation

 \section{Informal presentation}

 Consider the following scenario.
 An agent named Alice is given a box, which contains a physical object (e.g. an atom) prepared in one of two perfectly distinguishable states, thereby encoding one bit of information.
 The box is sealed in such a way that Alice does not have the means of opening it and thus cannot access the object directly.
-Suppose that the only action she can perform on the box is to translate it in space, e.g. she can move the box from some initial position $\vec{x}$ to another position $\vec{x}'$.
+Suppose that the only action she can perform on the box is to move it in space, e.g. she can move the box from some initial position $\vec{x}$ to another position $\vec{x}'$.
 Alice may also have available various experimental devices and other physical objects (as for example other boxes).
-Lastly, we will assume that the translation of the box through space leaves the state of the object within it invariant, and that Alice cannot infer the state by merely translating the box (e.g. via some state-dependent back-reaction acting on Alice's experimental devices or additional objects).
+Lastly, we will assume that spatially moving the box leaves the state of the object within it invariant, and that Alice cannot infer the state by merely moving the box (e.g. via some state-dependent back-reaction acting on Alice's experimental devices or additional objects).
 An example of this scenario, where the additional objects consist of other boxes, is pictured in Fig. \ref{fig1}.\\

-Now we are ready to formulate the task: \textit{can Alice learn the state of the object within the box, given the above restrictions on what she is allowed to do?} At the current stage, this question may appear nonsensical: if (i) Alice is only able to translate the box, and (ii) a mere translation of the box cannot reveal the state of the object within it, then it trivially follows that Alice cannot accomplish the task!
-However, if the box can be treated quantum-mechanically and if Alice has at disposal additional identical quantum systems, then, as we will show in the next section, she can in fact learn the state of the object, while still in some sense only moving the box.\\ Let us now provide a formalized version of the task and the quantum-mechanical protocol that can be used to solve it.
+Now we are ready to formulate the task: \textit{can Alice learn the state of the object within the box, given the above restrictions on what she is allowed to do?} At the current stage, this question may appear nonsensical: if (i) Alice is only able to move the box, and (ii) a mere movement of the box cannot reveal the state of the object within it, then it trivially follows that Alice cannot accomplish the task!
+However, if the box can be treated quantum-mechanically and if Alice has at disposal additional identical quantum systems, then, as we will show in the next section, she can in fact learn the state of the object, while - in a sense that will be made precise below - still only moving the box.
+Let us now provide a formalized version of the task and the quantum-mechanical protocol that can be used to solve it.